ariel-fu/os/lab/lab4.md

 ```

 ## Part B

+To load the symbol table for part B tests in GDB, use `lab4test_b`.

 ### Synchronization in inode layer
 Now we have a writable file system!
 Since xk supports multiprocessing, our
 writable file system should handle any of the concurrency issues as well.
 If you